Pabl0Parra/Pabl0Parra/README.md

 - 🛠 Currently working on [IT Academy Project - Barcelona Activa](https://github.com/IT-Academy-BCN/ita-directory)

-- :handshake: Collaborated on open source project [KingsLeague](https://github.com/midudev/kings-league-project), where we built their API from scratch and redesigned the official website with [Astro](https://astro.build/) framework (the real site is built with Wordpress.
-This project receieved a letter of cease and desist from the actual owner of the KingsLeague.
+- :handshake: Collaborated on open source project [KingsLeague](https://github.com/midudev/kings-league-project), where we built their API from scratch and redesigned the official website with [Astro](https://astro.build/) framework (the real site is built with Wordpress).
+This project received a letter of cease and desist from the actual owner of the KingsLeague.
 The repo is still available for learning purposes but our project is finished at this time.

 - 🎓 In October 2022, I finished the <strong>Vue Bootcamp</strong> at IronHack in Barcelona.